 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-This position supports The Gengras Center by developing and implementing the instructional strategies and activities that reflect knowledge and understanding of students' intellectual, physical and social development.
+This position supports the Gengras Center by developing and implementing the instructional strategies and activities that reflect knowledge and understanding of students' intellectual, physical and social development.
 The teacher must have knowledge of teaching skills and competencies, be proficient in reading, writing and mathematics, and be capable of using computers, assistive technology and adaptive equipment that will enable the students to learn and participate.
+It is important for the teacher to create a classroom environment that encourages positive behaviors and have knowledge of behavior management strategies.
+Good communication skills that allow the teacher to interact effectively with students, staff, families, community members, administration, the USJ community and sending district personnel are vital.
+The teacher must maintain the professional standards required to fulfill the position responsibilities.

 Demonstrate knowledge in the following areas: